 For a full walkthrough of flashing methods and troubleshooting, see our MeshCore firmware guide.

-If you’re new to MeshCore and wondering how it compares to other mesh firmware, check out our MeshCore vs Meshtastic comparison or dive into how MeshCore works.
+If you’re new to MeshCore and wondering how it compares to other mesh firmware, see our MeshCore vs Meshtastic comparison or our walkthrough of how MeshCore works.

 Comments